WarClans612/NCTU-HomeWork/README.md

 # NCTU-HomeWork

-This repository contains HomeWork thaonce being done when in NCTU Each branch represents different courses thoughout the time
+This repository contains HomeWork that once done when in NCTU Each branch represents different courses thoughout the time